radiorabe/ansible-collection-foreman/roles/roles/README.md

 This role supports the [FAM Common Role Variables](https://github.com/theforeman/foreman-ansible-modules/blob/develop/README.md#common-role-variables).

 The main data structure for this role is the list of `foreman_roles`.
-Each `location` requires the following fields:
+Each `role` requires the following fields:

 - `name`: The name of the role.